Thanatos: In art

 and human life to age abundant spare.

-In later eras, as the transition from life to death in Elysium became a more attractive option, Thanatos came to be seen as a beautiful Ephebe.
+In later eras, as the transition from life to death in Elysium became a more attractive option, Thanatos came to be represented as a beautiful Ephebe.
 He became associated more with a gentle passing than a woeful demise.
 Many Roman sarcophagi depict him as a winged boy, very much akin to Cupid: "Eros with crossed legs and torch reversed became the commonest of all symbols for Death", observes Arthur Bernard Cook.

 Thanatos has also been portrayed as a slumbering infant in the arms of his mother Nyx, or as a youth carrying a butterfly (the ancient Greek word "ψυχή" can mean soul or butterfly, or life, amongst other things) or a wreath of poppies (poppies were associated with Hypnos and Thanatos because of their hypnogogic traits and the eventual death engendered by overexposure to them).

 He is often shown carrying an inverted torch (holding it upside down in his hands), representing a life extinguished.
 He is usually described as winged and with a sword sheathed at his belt.
 In Euripides' Alcestis (438 BCE), he is depicted dressed in black and carrying a sword.
 Thanatos was rarely portrayed in art without his twin brother Hypnos.

 Thanatos is also famously shown on the Euphronios Krator where he and his brother Hypnos are shown carrying the body of Sarpedon to his home for burial.
 Here he is pictured as a full-grown and bearded man with wings, as is his brother.

 Hypnos (left) and Thanatos (right) carrying dead Sarpedon, while Hermes watches.
 Inscriptions in ancient Greek read HVPNOS-HERMES-θΑΝΑΤΟS (here written vice versa).
 Attic red-figured calyx-krater, 515 BC.